older couple on laptop

 3. Plan your Inheritance Tax (IHT) gifting:

-Overview: Certain gifts you make during your lifetime can be exempt from IHT, provided you survive for seven years after making them (Potentially Exempt Transfers).
-Additionally, everyone has an 'Annual Exemption' allowing them to give away a certain amount each tax year (£3,000 in this and recent tax years) without IHT implications, regardless of survival.
-There's also a 'Small Gifts Exemption' (£250 per person), wedding gifts and the very topical regular gifts from surplus income.
+Overview: Certain gifts you make during your lifetime can be exempt from IHT, provided you survive for seven years after making them (known as Potentially Exempt Transfers).
+Additionally, everyone has an 'Annual Exemption' allowing them to give away up to £3,000 each tax year without IHT implications, regardless of survival.
+There is also a 'Small Gifts Allowance' (£250 per person, to as many individuals as you like), exemptions for wedding and civil partnership gifts, and the important exemption for regular gifts made from surplus income.

 Estate planning considerations have become increasingly significant in recent years.
 From April 2027, most unused pension funds and pension death benefits will be brought within the scope of IHT for the first time, which may have meaningful implications for those who had planned to pass on their pension wealth to future generations.
 Separately, changes to Business Property Relief and Agricultural Property Relief took effect from April 2026, introducing a £2.5 million threshold above which the relief is reduced from 100% to 50%.
 If any of these areas are relevant to your circumstances, now is an important time to review your estate plan.